asmasonomics/asmasonomics.github.io/courses/2026-10-23_Genomics3_Workshop2_LinuxIV_practice.markdown

 ```

 This should give an answer of `113740`. <br/>
 Now, let's do some basic command line maths.
 It looks a bit weird, but it follows `$(( ))` nomenclature, where the maths goes in the middle of the double brackets.
+This is called **arithmetic expansion** in linux.

 ```sh
 echo $(( 113740 / 4 ))